Paul Gray (information technology)

-Paul Gray (1930 – May 10, 2012) was an American information systems pioneers, and Professor Emeritus at Claremont Graduate University where he was the founding chair of The School of Information Systems and Technology.
+Paul Gray (1930 – May 10, 2012) was an American information systems pioneer, and Professor Emeritus at Claremont Graduate University where he was the founding chair of The School of Information Systems and Technology.
 The School of Information Systems and Technology at Claremont Graduate University is the home of the Paul Gray PC Museum.

 Biography

 Gray received a PhD in Operations Research from Stanford University in 1968.